shehroze321/shari-portfolio/README.md

 ### User Stories:

 As a product owner...
-- I want to humanise my brand and showcase who CodeSonia is by providing an image, contact information, and a story to increase CodeSonia’s brand awareness.
+- I want to humanise my brand and showcase who Muhammad Shehroze is by providing an image, contact information, and a story to increase Muhammad Shehroze’s brand awareness.
 - I want to illustrate my projects so that I can appeal to prospective recruiters/employers.
 - I want to provide the ability for users to contact me with any requests, or with the ability to book a friendly conversation for networking purposes.
-- I want to provide my social media channels, to personify CodeSonia.
+- I want to provide my social media channels, to personify Muhammad Shehroze.
-- I want to showcase CodeSonia in her best light by providing her most significant achievements to convey the message that CodeSonia is motivated, passionate and driven in any work setting.
+- I want to showcase Muhammad Shehroze in her best light by providing her most significant achievements to convey the message that Muhammad Shehroze is motivated, passionate and driven in any work setting.
-- I want to illustrate CodeSonia’s technical skills in a visual format so that employers/recruiters gain a better understanding of the skillset.
+- I want to illustrate Muhammad Shehroze’s technical skills in a visual format so that employers/recruiters gain a better understanding of the skillset.
-- I want to illustrate other skills in a fun, engaging format so that users can see that CodeSonia has soft skills that are also required for the roles they are advertising.
+- I want to illustrate other skills in a fun, engaging format so that users can see that Muhammad Shehroze has soft skills that are also required for the roles they are advertising.
-- I want to showcase CodeSonia’s work history so that employers can gain a better understanding of the experience learned.
+- I want to showcase Muhammad Shehroze’s work history so that employers can gain a better understanding of the experience learned.
-- I want to showcase CodeSonia’s educational background to illustrate the different qualifications have been achieved.
+- I want to showcase Muhammad Shehroze’s educational background to illustrate the different qualifications have been achieved.
-- I want users to have positive, enjoyable user experience with CodeSonia’s so that they can come back to the site, contact the user with prospective job opportunities.
+- I want users to have positive, enjoyable user experience with Muhammad Shehroze’s so that they can come back to the site, contact the user with prospective job opportunities.
 - I want to provide a downloadable format of the CV so that users can have access to a traditional form of CV besides a portfolio.
 - I want developers or start-ups to feel that they can quickly request to collaborate on a project.
-- I want to showcase CodeSonia in her best light and that she is passionate about things within the tech industry, or females trying to get into tech - thought leadership exercise.
+- I want to showcase Muhammad Shehroze in her best light and that she is passionate about things within the tech industry, or females trying to get into tech - thought leadership exercise.
 - I want users to quickly identify what page of the website they are on and can easily navigate from one section to another section without any hassle = ensure positive user journey at all touchpoints!

 As a recruiter...